youdianhaoxiao/CASA0016-ERTONG-GAO/README.md

 ## Aim
 The aim of the project is to collect the indoor temperature and humidity in real time, for each parameter a suitable range is set and a Neopixel LED is used to display the colour.
 The colours corresponding to the humidity are displayed as follows: (1) When the humidity is less than 50%, this time the LED lights up red.
 (2) When the humidity is between 50% and 60%, the LED lights green.
-(3) When the humidity is greater than 60% (here it must be greater than 60% instead of greater than or equal to), the LED lights blue.
+(3) When the humidity is greater than 60% (here it must be greater than 60% instead of greater than or equal to), the LED lights blue and will automatically shut down.
 ## Construction of the physical prototype sensor

 | Hardware | Description |